The Controversial Sex Issue Women Don't Talk About Enough

 “Is prostitution just another job?”
 This question was on the cover of New York magazine the same week.
 Although these are two separate publications, it was impossible not to see these two questions in conversation, as if the answer to one was a material condition of the other: If prostitution is just another job, then it shouldn’t be a crime.

-Prostitution is absolutely just another job, as is stripping, pro-domming, cam modeling, and porn performing.
-These jobs should absolutely be decriminalized and de-stigmatized.
-And while people of all genders do these jobs, the matter of decriminalization is very much a feminist political issue.
+Prostitution is absolutely just another job, as is stripping, pro-domming, cam modelling, and porn performing.
+These jobs should absolutely be decriminalised and de-stigmatised.
+And while people of all genders do these jobs, the matter of decriminalisation is very much a feminist political issue.

-Many intelligent, well-informed self-described feminists believe sex work should never be decriminalized.
-In fact, the decriminalization of sex work is perhaps the single most divisive subject within feminism today.
+Many intelligent, well-informed self-described feminists believe sex work should never be decriminalised.
+In fact, the decriminalisation of sex work is perhaps the single most divisive subject within feminism today.

 Sex work is a job, one for which some people are better suited than others.
 Those who want to do it should be allowed to; those who don’t should not be forced to.
 This is true of sex without commerce, and commerce that doesn’t involve sex.